citrusvanilla/tinyflux/docs/source/time.rst

 3.  ``time`` is set with a ``datetime`` object that is "timezone-naive".
 TinyFlux considers this time to be local to the timezone of the computer that is running TinyFlux and will convert this time to UTC using the ``astimezone`` attribute of the ``datetime`` module upon insertion.
 This will lead to confusion down the road if TinyFlux is running on a remote computer, or the user was annotating data for points corresponding to places in other timezones.

     >>> from datetime import datetime
-    >>> # Example: Our computer is in Californa, but we are working with a dataset of
+    >>> # Example: Our computer is in California, but we are working with a dataset of
     >>> #          air quality measurements for Beijing, China.
     >>> # Here, AQI was measured at 1pm local time in Beijing on Aug 28, 2021.
     >>> p = Point(